themandalore/writings/changing the issuance curve.md

 The truth is that reward curves are different for every party.
 Larger parties that have the ability to restake or leverage their validator role get more.
 LST’s with massive governance tokens have different thoughts than profitability.
 Tradfi institutions with no cost of capital (e.g. a custodian) and regulatory moats make different calculations than solo stakers.

-relative vs absolute armageddon - is a small centralized validator set ok?
+<b>relative vs absolute armageddon - is a small centralized validator set ok?</b>

 Let’s assume another extreme scenario: we have only 20% of ETH staked, the issuance rate is -2%, but of our validator set 3% is honest solo stakers and 97% of validators run by one company who runs an LST or a CEX.
 What do we do if they start censoring?
 Let’s say they continue to completely ignore all unregistered defi transactions (it’s a US entity).
 Sure, you can still get through, but only on 3% of blocks.